Lord Justice William Davis has been appointed as Chairman of the Sentencing Council, with effect from 1 August 2022.

 He was appointed to the Circuit Bench in 2008.
 In 2009 he was appointed a Deputy High Court Judge (QBD and Admin) and he also became a Senior Circuit Judge and Recorder of Birmingham.

 He was appointed to the High Court Bench in May 2014.
-He has been the Judicial Lead on Youth Justice since June 2014.
+He was the Judicial Lead on Youth Justice from June 2014 to November 2022.
 He was the Director of Criminal Training for the Judicial College from 2014 to 2019.
 He was a Presiding Judge of the Northern Circuit from 2016 to 2019.
 He was appointed to the Court of Appeal in October 2021.
 He was a judicial member of the Sentencing Council between 2012 and 2015.